Printed articles look much better in the PDF eBook of How a Car Works.

 If this fails, reassemble the dynamo, so that the front cover is supported, and grip it in a vice, then remove the nut.

 To prise off the pulley, insert two screwdrivers between the back of the pulley and the front plate.
 Gently force the pulley up at the centre not the rim, which could damage the pulley.
-If this method fails you will have to use a pulling tool (SHEET so), taking care not to damage the pulley.
+If this method fails you will have to use a pulling tool, taking care not to damage the pulley.

 Removing the pulley nut